- Fee assured

 - Verified this account

 Simon Brewster has worked full-time in his current position in Oxford since 1998, prior to which he trained in London and Bristol.
-His subspeciality interests focus on the diagnosis and management of prostate cancer and prostatic disease.
-Simon is engaged with clinical governance in his department as well as undergraduate and postgraduate teaching: He is a Fellow and Clinical Tutor at Hertford College (University of Oxford) and a trained Educational Supervisor within his Deanery.
-He has published over 80 peer-reviewed original research reports and review papers between 1983 – 2017.
+Married to a GP with two daughters, his subspeciality interests focus on the diagnosis and management of prostate cancer and benign prostatic disease.
+He pioneered radical prostatectomy and Holmium laser prostate enucleation (HoLEP) in Oxford.
+Simon is engaged with clinical governance in his department as well as teaching and training: He is a Fellow and Clinical Tutor at Hertford College (University of Oxford) and an Assigned Educational Supervisor within the Deanery.
+Since 2017 Simon has served as an elected Governor (staff, clinical) of the Oxford University Hospitals NHS Foundation Trust.
+He has published over 90 peer-reviewed original research reports and review papers between 1983 – 2019.

 Areas of interest

-Prostate disease including prostate cancer, benign prostatic hyperplasia (BPH) & prostatitis; urinary symptoms, haematuria; Prostate biopsy including transperineal transrectal & MRI-targeted.
-Surgical procedures including TURP, Holmium laser (HoLEP), radical prostatectomy (open and robotic).
-General urological procedures including circumcision, hydrocele, cystoscopy, bladder tumour cancer resection and urethral bulking injection.
+Prostate disease including prostate cancer, benign prostatic hyperplasia (BPH) & prostatitis; urinary symptoms, haematuria; Prostate biopsy including transperineal transrectal & MRI-targeted; Surgical procedures including TURP, Holmium laser (HoLEP), radical prostatectomy and Rezum steam prostatic ablation; Imaging and needle placement during prostate brachytherapy, implantation of prostate fiducial markers and SpaceOAR gel injection prior to prostate radiotherapy; General urological procedures including circumcision, hydrocele, cystoscopy, bladder tumour cancer resection and urethral bulking injection.

 - Kate Taylor